Notifications in Zulip¶

 zerver/lib/notification_data.pyclass methods.
 The module has unit tests for all possible situations in

 The message-edit code path has parallel logic in

 maybe_enqueue_notifications_for_message_updatefor triggering notifications in cases like a mention added during message editing.

-The business logic for all these notification decisions made inside Tornado has extensive automated test suites; e.g.
+The notification sending logic for message edits inside Tornado has extensive automated test suites; e.g.

 test_message_edit_notifications.pycovers all the cases around editing a message to add/remove a mention.

 We may in the future want to add some sort of system for letting users see past notifications, to help with explaining and debugging this system, since it has so much complexity.

 Desktop notifications are the simplest; they are implemented client-side by the web/desktop app’s logic (